Ian Clarke QC

 Rated as “fluent and persuasive in his advocacy, which is razor-sharp in its delivery; is utterly committed to the case” and being “extremely bright and focused on client interests and commercial considerations” he is “the person you would want to defend your corner”.
 He builds a good rapport with clients, with whom “[he] engages well…. and has his own particular style – direct, to the point and with good humour”.

-Ian’s practice involves substantial commercial contractual disputes, breaches of fiduciary duty by directors, trustees, joint-venturers and personal representatives, all civil aspects of fraud, trusts, insolvency and professional negligence and conflict of laws.
+Ian’s practice involves substantial commercial contractual disputes, breaches of fiduciary duty by directors (often in the context of insolvency), trustees, joint-venturers and personal representatives as well as all civil aspects of fraud, trusts, insolvency and professional negligence and conflict of laws.
 He also regularly undertakes instructions relating to land (especially on land registration matters) and mortgages (on which he co-edits one of the two practitioner texts).
 He has acted as an expert in foreign proceedings and frequently leads other juniors in his cases.

-His clients range from international corporations, banks and lending institutions and insurers to private individuals.
+His clients range from international corporations, banks and lending institutions, insolvency practitioners and insurers to private individuals and charities.
 To all these matters, Ian brings the practical, well-informed and responsive approach for which he is commended.

 Recent instructions have included cases in the Cayman Islands, Gibraltar and before ICC and other arbitral tribunals as well as before the Stewards of Appeal for the British Boxing Board of Control in addition to matters proceeding in the High Court and above.
-As for their subject matter, Ian has a recently finished an 8 week trial concerning allegations of tortious conspiracy, knowing assistance and dishonest breach of fiduciary duty (including misfeasance in public office); successfully resisted an anti-suit injunction and challenged jurisdiction; advised and commenced litigation in support of specific performance of a shareholders’ agreement; advised in relation to the lease and joint-venture agreement concerning a photo static electricity generating station as well as advising upon and bringing and defending claims arising from corporate insolvency, the ownership of and security over land, the administration and devolution of deceased persons’ estates, the removal and liabilities – including the liability to account – of trustees, alleged breaches of a Tomlin order on the sale of a financial services business and the professional negligence of solicitors and the liability of their insurers in the context of professional negligence, possibly involving fraud.
+As for their subject matter, Ian has a recently finished an 8 week trial concerning allegations of tortious conspiracy, knowing assistance and dishonest breach of fiduciary duty (including misfeasance in public office); advised upon and bringing and defending claims arising from corporate insolvency raising questions of priority, preference, undervalue, COMI and misfeasance (both of directors – Ian acted successfully for Bernie Madoff’s finance director in a 6 week trial – and IPs); successfully resisted an anti-suit injunction and challenged jurisdiction; advised and commenced litigation in support of specific performance of a shareholders’ agreement; advised in relation to the lease and joint-venture agreement concerning a photo static electricity generating station as well as, the ownership of and security over land, the administration and devolution of deceased persons’ estates, the removal and liabilities – including the liability to account – of trustees, alleged breaches of a Tomlin order on the sale of a financial services business and the professional negligence of solicitors and the liability of their insurers in the context of professional negligence, possibly involving fraud.
 He has recently settled English law guarantees in relation to a multibillion-dollar contract for the supply of crude oil.

 Please see Ian’s Privacy Notice here.